annasmykla/Power-BI-project/README.md

 The project was developed by a self-taught individual with ChatGPT as a technical support tool.
 All visualizations are dynamic and adapt to selected parameters.
 Feel free to explore the report.

+Note: Some visualizations in the report may not be visible in the GitHub preview.
+To view the full report, download the .pbix file or check the PDF version.